wp-plugins/wurfl-image-tailor-connector/readme.txt

 Make sure you use functions like:

- - `the_post_thumbnail()`
+ - `the_post_thumbnail(...)`
- - `wp_get_attachment_image()`
+ - `wp_get_attachment_image(...)`

 However, do not `wp_get_attachment_image_src()` because we cannot hook into it (yet)!

 == Installation ==

+No surprises here:

  1. Upload the plugin directory to the "/wp-content/plugins/" directory.
  2. Activate the plugin through the 'Plugins' menu in WordPress.
  3. It works!
 De-activate the plugin to disable it.

 == Frequently Asked Questions ==